On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

-Theorem~\ref{theorem:originalDichotomy} states that deciding whether a cyclic CQ has any answers cannot be done in linear time (assuming \hyperclique).
-Following Lemma~\ref{lemma:decision-reduction}, if a UCQ $Q$ containing a cyclic $Q_1$ where the conditions of Lemma~\ref{lemma:decision-reduction} are satisfied, the entire union cannot be decided in linear time, and thus $\pEnum{Q}\not\in\DelayClin$.
+From Theorem~\ref{theorem:originalDichotomy} it follows that deciding whether a cyclic CQ has any answers cannot be done in linear time (assuming \hyperclique).
+Following Lemma~\ref{lemma:decision-reduction}, if a UCQ $Q$ contains a cyclic $Q_1$, and the conditions of Lemma~\ref{lemma:decision-reduction} are satisfied with respect to this CQ, then the entire union cannot be decided in linear time, and thus $\pEnum{Q}\not\in\DelayClin$.